 The Video and Audio elements allow for embedding responsive media in the page.
 Indeed, responsive because most other video embeds will not automatically adjust to different screen widths!

 Use the Video Platform element to sync with a file loaded on a third party source such as YouTube or Vimeo.
+You will enter the full URL for the video source located at the third party site.

 With the HTML5 Video element you can simply load up your MP4, M4V, OGV, OGM, WAV, M4A, WEBM, OGG and MOV files locally or from an online link.